Have questions about menstrual cup use? Learn about the benefits of menstrual cups and how to start using this sustainable menstruation option.

 Would I be at risk for infection if I left my menstrual cup in for 12 to 24 hours?
 How often should I empty it?

 There is a very low chance of infection if a menstrual cup is worn.
 However, it is quite unlikely to be able to wear the cup for more than 12 hours without it leaking.
 You should know when to change it because you’ll start feeling heavy down there when the cup is full.

-So although there would be no infection in wearing it for a period longer than 12 hours, it is recommended to change it every 12 hours at least, to avoid leakage.
+Although there would be no infection in wearing it for a period longer than 12 hours, it is recommended to change it every 12 hours at least, to avoid leakage.

 What are some tips for choosing a menstrual cup?
 How can I choose the best menstrual cup for me?